Table of Contents

-- hybrid cloud storage.
+4. Hybrid cloud storage.
 Is a mixture of private and public.

-What is cloud storage?
+What is Cloud Storage?

 Once the data is successfully stored on the cloud, any authorised person will have access to it – regardless of their location.

 There are a number of cloud storage systems available to the public right now.
 Some of them only cater to a specific use cases whilst others support any data use.
 The physical facilities that hold data are called data centres.